-- G. The Principal may veto activities of school-related organizations that are in conflict with the school program or detrimental to the reputation of the school. - H. Failure to comply with these rules will disqualify the organization from using the school name, from using any school facility, and from making any contribution, in kind or monetary, to the District or any school or school organization.
+- F. A maximum of one fund raising activity per semester by school related organizations may be permitted on campus during the student day.
+Use of school facilities requires the recommendation of the Superintendent and Principal. - G. The Principal may veto activities of school-related organizations that are in conflict with the school program or detrimental to the reputation of the school. - H. Failure to comply with these rules will disqualify the organization from using the school name, from using any school facility, and from making any contribution, in kind σ monetary, to the District or any school or school organization.